OpenRefine/openrefine.org/_posts/2020-02-20- 2020-survey-results.md

 ## How will you rate your skills using OpenRefine

 In all our previous surveys, we asked respondents to rate their skills from one to five.
 One being a novice in Refine and five being a master.
 The number of novice respondents dropped in 2020 from 16% to 7%.
 The skills level is related to the frequency of usage and not to the years of experience.
-No matter how long you have been using GREL, you got to practice it every day to improve !
+No matter how long you have been using GREL, you got to practice it every day to improve!

 <a href="https://raw.github.com/OpenRefine/openrefine.github.com/master/images/2020survey/24.png"><img src="https://raw.githubusercontent.com/OpenRefine/openrefine.github.com/master/images/2020survey/24.png" class="inset" /></a>